Bekacru/better-call/README.md

     ctx.params.name
 })
 ```

 #### Body Schema

-The `body` option accepts a zod schema and will validate the request body.
+The `body` option accepts a standard schema and will validate the request body.
 If the request body doesn't match the schema, the endpoint will throw an error.
 If it's mounted to a router, it'll return a 400 error.

 ```ts
 const createItem = createEndpoint("/item", {